INDUSTRIALS REIT LIMITED

 About Industrials REIT:

-Industrials REIT is a UK REIT listed on the LSE and the JSE.
-The objective of the Company is to deliver sustainable growing income to its investors.
-Industrials REIT invests in a diversified portfolio of UK multi-let industrial (MLI) properties with the strategic goal of becoming the leading MLI business in the UK.
+Industrials REIT is a UK REIT with a primary listing on the London Stock Exchange and a secondary listing on the Johannesburg Stock Exchange.
+The objective of the Company is to deliver a combination of sustainable growing income and growth in value to its investors.
+Industrials REIT focuses on owning and operating a diversified portfolio of UK purpose built multi-let industrial (MLI) estates across the UK.
+The Company aspires to be the leading MLI business in the UK.
 For further information, go to www.industrialsreit.com.